Poincar\'{e} duality for rigid analytic Hyodo--Kato theory: Log overconvergent isocrystals

 For $(\sE,\Phi)\in F\Isoc^\dagger(Y/\cT)$, we may define

 in a similar manner by choosing a local embedding $F$-datum.
 The Frobenius structure defines a $\sigma$-semilinear endomorphism $\varphi$ on $R\Gamma_\rig(Y/\cT,(\sE,\Phi))$. \end{definition}

-\begin{definition} \begin{enumerate} \item We define a category $\Mod_F(N)$ as follows: An object of $\Mod_F(N)$ is an $F$-vector space equipped with a nilpotent $F$-linear endomorphism $N$ called {\it monodromy operator}.
+\begin{definition} \begin{enumerate} \item We define a category $\Mod_F(N)$ as follows: An object of $\Mod_F(N)$ is an $F$-vector space equipped with an $F$-linear endomorphism $N$ called {\it monodromy operator}.
 A morphism in $\Mod_F(N)$ is an $F$-linear map compatible with $N$.